 STI certificates shall contain a Signature Algorithm field with the value "ecdsa-with-SHA256".

-STI certificates shall include a Subject field containing a Distinguished Name (DN).
+STI certificates shall include a Subject field containing a Distinguished Name (DN), which is unique for each subject entity certified under one CA issuer identity, as specified in RFC 5280 [Ref 11].
 The DN shall contain a Country (C=) attribute, a Common Name (CN=) attribute and an Organization (O=) attribute.
 Other DN attributes are optional.
 For non-end entity CA certificates (Basic Constraints CA boolean = TRUE), the Common Name attribute shall include the text string "SHAKEN" and also indicate whether the certificate is a root or intermediate certificate (e.g., CN=SHAKEN root).
-The Common Name attribute of an end entity certificate shall contain the text string “SHAKEN”, followed by a single space, followed by the SPC value identified in the TNAuthList of the certificate (e.g., "CN=SHAKEN 1234").
+The Common Name attribute of an End Entity certificate shall contain the text string “SHAKEN”, followed by a single space, followed by the SPC value identified in the TNAuthList of the End Entity certificate (e.g., "CN=SHAKEN 1234").
 The Organization (O=) attribute shall include a legal name of the service provider in order to facilitate traceback and operations.

 STI certificates shall include an Issuer field.
 For root certificates, the Issuer field shall match the certificate’s Subject field.
 For intermediate and end entity certificates, the Issuer field shall match the Subject field of the parent certificate.